OGRECave/ogre/BuildingOgre.md

 contains this file).
 In the field *Where to build the binaries* enter the path to the build directory you created.
 Hit *Configure*.
 A dialogue will appear asking you to select a generator.
 Choose the appropriate one for your platform and compiler.

-On Unix, you most likely want to use *Unix Makefiles*; for Visual Studio select the appropriate version and platform (Win32 | Win64); on Apple use Xcode.
+Check the [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for details on which one is appropriate for your platform and compiler.
+**Note** on OSX, you must to use the Xcode generator to get a proper SampleBrowser .app bundle.

 Click *Finish*.
 CMake will now gather some information about your build environment and try to locate the dependencies.
 It will then show a list of build options.
 You can adjust the settings to your liking; for